nathandow4060/CS-4389-Security-Project/README.md

 Next steps: We need to add a lot more pages for the front end, create the initial database, test cloud deployment, test the API integration, and ensure everything is connected/runs smoothly.

 ## How to run backend code:
+1. Navigate to the backend folder of the repository in your code editor of choice
+2. Install JS dependencies pg, express, dotenv, cors